alexjvr1/Velocity2020/README.md

 -GL 1 : I will estimate genotype likelihoods using the SAMtools model

 -minInd 18 : I will remove loci where less than 18 individuals have been genotyped.
-There are 19-45 indivs per group (HOD,FOR, South, New).
-So this number seems quite high, but this is to be more certain of the 5% MAF.
+There are 35-40 indivs per group (MUS, MODC, MODE).
+This number was chosen to ensure we can find MAF of 2-5% (1/(18*2)=2.8%)

 -setMinDepth : Discard site if total depth (across all indivs) is below [int].
 Use -doCounts to determine the distribution of depths